Guest viewing is limited

 JMW

 Personally have never had a problem using a full tile across a bath.
-Providing the bath is sound and a decent amount of silicone is used when fixing it either to the wall or brackets, I wouldnt think you wouldnt either.
+Providing the bath is sound and a decent amount of Silicon is used when fixing it either to the wall or brackets, I wouldnt think you wouldnt either.
 But if someone else, has had problems then just bare it in mind when setting out, put a line round the room at the height of full tiles off the bath, then check the measurement between the line and at least three points along the bath {not on the same side}.
 There may be times when you cant avoid a cut across the bath for example the cut to the ceiling or floor being rediculously small etc. A secent border height is usually around 1.2M although you can realistically put it where you want.
 Just my two bobs worth, good luck with the project.

 Last edited by a moderator: